 U.S. Attorney's Office, Western District of Washington

-This case was prosecuted by Assistant United States Attorney Jessica M. Manca.
+The case is being prosecuted by Assistant United States Attorney Vince Lombardi.